 You can examine and customize the underlying exploration query using NetScript, SQL, and Warehouse SQL dialects.
 To do this, click More (⋮) > Inspect Query.
 You can also open the query in the explorer to modify it.

 To customize the query, click Open as Explore.
-You are directed to the relevant explorer:
+You are directed to the following relevant explorer by Analytics:

 - For Warehouse SQL, go to the data warehouse.